usdivad/ada_sib/overall_notes.md

 - Main w/ brass melody in Em
 - Main w/ string melody in Bm
 - Back to Em melody

+Go into 54321 groove but real softly over the dissonant part and then 54321?

+Mategory:
+- there needs to be some space even in the frenziedness of it all
+- and it has to be very purposeful
+- end with a retrograde of the whole thing?
+- you weren't methodical enough son

 #Todo etc.